TheAlexDev23/power-options/index.md

 ---
 layout: default
 title: Power Options
+nav-order: 0
 ---

 # Power Options

 Power Options is a comprehensive power management tool for Linux, designed to provide greater control over power-saving features and system profiles.
 It includes both a daemon and multiple GUI frontends for ease of use.
 It is very feature complete and provides significantly more options and control over alternatives.

 Power Options generates profiles manually based on your system so that you don't have to touch anything if you don't want to.
-For a list of default configurations please refer to [this page](./defaults.md)
+For a list of default configurations please refer to [this page](/defaults)

 ## Features